saulshanabrook/jupyterlab-accessibility/Part 2.md

 ## Quiz

-1. What is the electronic circuitry of computer hardware that executes software instructions?
+1. What is the electronic circuitry of computer hardware that executes software instructions called?
+Hint: CPU
-<details><summary>Hint</summary>
-<p> CPU

-2. Which of these is a programming language?
-Rebecca, Leah, Julia, Cassandra
+2. What 3 programming languages make up the name Jupyter?
+Hint: Ju- Pyt- R

+3. What is open source software?

+4. What software for tracking changes is GitHub built on?

+5. What are Project Jupyter, Jupyter Notebooks and JupyterLab and what is the relationship between them?

+6. JupyterLab Accessibility

 <details><summary>ANSWERS</summary>
 <p>

 1. Central Processing Unit
-2. Julia - the Ju in Jupyter! (and Python and R)
-3.
+2. Julia, Python, R
+3. Public, collaborative, free code anyone can use
+4. Git
+5. Jupyter is the umbrella project, and Jupyter Notebooks is a feature used for data analysis.
+JupyterLab edits the code for Jupyter Notebooks right in your web browser.
+6.

 ```python
 print("hello world!")
 ```